 Whether you’re looking for ideas for your first visit to Norway or you live here and want to experience something new this summer, I hope this article will inspire you to create your own Norway bucket list!

-🌟 Remember to always get insurance before you travel to Bali or anywhere else.
+🌟 Remember to always get insurance before you travel to Norway or anywhere else.
 SafetyWing is an affordable subscription travel insurance that you can purchase even after departure.
 Read my complete SafetyWing review here.

 Article overview